 AP is usually classified according to the adenoma burden in two major groups: classical AP (CAP) and attenuated AP (AAP).
-Classical forms are characterized by the detection of hundreds or thousands of adenomas and have a very low prevalence in the population, 1/10000[2], whereas attenuated forms are defined by the detection of between 10 and 100 adenomas, and they are more prevalent in the adult population.
-CAP shows aggressive phenotypes, usually triggered during the second decade of life and with a cumulative absolute cancer risk if adenomas are not removed.
+Classical forms are characterized by the detection of hundreds or thousands of adenomas, and have a very low prevalence in the population (1/10000[2]), whereas attenuated forms are defined by the detection of between 10-100 adenomas, and are more prevalent in the adult population.
+CAP shows aggressive phenotypes, usually triggered during the second decade of life, and with a cumulative absolute cancer risk if adenomas are not removed.
 Extracolonic manifestations are frequent, and most of the cases show a dominant inheritance pattern[3].
 By contrast, AAP is a much more heterogeneous group in terms of polyposis severity and family history[4–6].
-Clinical features are distinctive from classical forms; adenoma detection is low or mild, ranging from 10 synchronic or 20 cumulative to 100 adenomas, and the polyposis diagnosis age is significantly later than CAP.
+Clinical features are distinctive from classical forms; adenoma detection is low or mild, ranging from ten synchronic or 20 cumulative to 100 adenomas, and the polyposis diagnosis age is significantly later than CAP.
 Cancer risk is also lower and later, ranging from 40% to 80% depending on the adenoma burden.
 Extracolonic manifestations are uncommon, and a family history of polyposis is frequently absent.
-Sometimes, AAP is accompanied by other types of polyps, such as hyperplastic or serrated polyps[3,7].
+AAP is sometimes accompanied by other types of polyps, such as hyperplastic or serrated polyps[3,7].

-Currently, there are two clearly clinically actionable genes that can lead to AP: APC (MIM#611731) and MUTYH (MIM#604933).
-Thus, prevalence and cancer risk estimations are well defined, allowing accurate genetic counseling and effective high-risk monitoring programs for carriers.
+There are currently two clearly clinically-actionable genes that can lead to AP: APC (MIM#611731) and MUTYH (MIM#604933).
+Thus, prevalence and cancer risk estimations are well-defined, allowing accurate genetic counseling and effective high-risk monitoring programs for carriers.
 Heterozygous germline truncating mutations in the tumor suppressor gene APC mainly give rise to CAP, and sometimes to AAP, with dominant inheritance patterns.
 In contrast, germline biallelic mutations in the DNA repair gene MUTYH mainly lead to AAP and less frequently to CAP, with recessive inheritance patterns.
-In these cases, identification of APC or MUTYH carriers is important not only to define the risks and follow-up strategy for the patient but also to discriminate between high- and low-risk individuals among the family members, who could benefit from high-risk follow-up or, on the contrary, avoid unnecessary and invasive monitoring.
-Ambiguously, even though both genes explain the vast majority of CAP, together they are only able to explain between 10% and -20% of AAP.
+In these cases, identification of APC or MUTYH carriers is important, not only to define the risks and follow-up strategies for the patient, but also to discriminate between high- and low-risk individuals among the family members who could benefit from high-risk follow-up or, on the contrary, avoid unnecessary and invasive monitoring.
+Ambiguously, even though both genes explain the vast majority of CAP, together they are only able to explain between 10%-20% of AAP.

 AAP incidence is significantly increasing in hospital settings, mainly due to the improvement of imaging techniques and the implementation of CRC population screening programs.
 This increase translates into a problem in the Genetic Counseling Units due to the high heterogeneity of the disease.
-On the one hand, it is difficult to discriminate not only between sporadic multiple polyposis and real AP in patients with low adenoma burden but also between attenuated and classical forms in patients with adenoma counts close to 100.
+On the one hand, it is difficult to discriminate not only between sporadic multiple polyposis and real AP in patients with low adenoma burden, but also between attenuated and classical forms in patients with adenoma counts close to 100.
 On the other hand, family history is not a discriminant criterion for genetic studies due to the high rate of de novo mutations described in APC (10%-25%)[8,9] and the recessive inheritance pattern of MUTYH[10].
-Furthermore, only a minority of the AAP cases (< 20%) is explained by germline mutations in APC or MUTYH[11,12], leaving a substantial fraction of AAP cases unexplained, which means that undiscriminating and invasive follow-up programs will be recommended to all first-degree relatives of these patients.
+Furthermore, only a minority of AAP cases (< 20%) is explained by germline mutations in APC or MUTYH[11,12], leaving a substantial fraction of AAP cases unexplained.
+This means that undiscriminating and invasive follow-up programs will be recommended to all first-degree relatives of these patients.